MOST PRECISE, MOST SIMPLE, BEST & SAFEST BASEBALL PITCHING-MECHANICS!

 All other alterations necessary to achieve what would eventually present, at that time, as constituting definitively correct execution remained to be discovered by means of the above referenced trial and experimentation.

-Then, over the course of an additional six months after producing the Definitively Correct Execution (2nd of 4) instructional video tutorial, new developments (very positive and revolutionary in nature) necessitated the production of the Spit & Polish (3rd of 4) instructional video tutorial.
+Over the course of an additional six months, however, after producing the Definitively Correct Execution (2nd of 5) instructional video tutorial, new developments (very positive and revolutionary in nature) necessitated the production of the Spit & Polish (3rd of 5) instructional video tutorial.

 Copyright 4-18-2023